Calvin W. Schuneman

 Calvin Wayne Schuneman (born May 7, 1926) is an American politician.

+Life and career

 Born in Manlius, Illinois, Schuneman went to Bradley University.
 He owned an insurance business.
 Schuneman served in the Illinois House of Representatives as a Republican from 1975 to 1981 and then in the Illinois State Senate from 1981 to 1993.
+Schuneman lived in Prophetstown, Illinois, but later moved to Fort Myers, Florida.
+He celebrated his 80th wedding anniversary in May 2024.